 Practice describing mystery behavioral interactions.
 Get tips on structuring your observations and recognizing when you are making assumptions.

 Lesson 4: Studying Both “How” and “Why” Questions

 Learn how to get a deeper understanding of the many exciting dimensions of animal behavior by asking “how” and “why” questions.
-Explore case studies on Red-winged Blackbird displays and bird emotions.
+Explore case studies on Red-winged Blackbird displays, bird emotions, and bird play behaviors.

 Lesson 5: An Ecological Perspective on Behavior

 Make decisions from the perspective of a Red-winged Blackbird pair during breeding season and experience just how challenging life can be for a bird.
 Then explore how varying environmental conditions have led to a diversity of survival strategies.